-Set theory, mathematical logic, and set theoretic topology.
+Set theory, mathematical logic, and group theory

 My primary area of research is set theory, infinite combinatorics, and their applications to other fields of mathematics such as topology, functional analysis, and algebra.
 Recently I have focused on improving our understanding of groups closely related to the group of piecewise linear homeomorphisms of the unit interval.

 - A nonamenable finitely presented group of piecewise projective homeomorphisms (with Yash Lodha), Groups Geom.
 Dyn.
 10 (2016), no. 1, 177–200.

 - Fast growth in the Følner function for Thompson's group F. Groups, Geometry, and Dynamics 7 (2013), no. 3, pp. 633–651.

 - Forcing axioms and the continuum hypothesis (with David Aspero and Paul Larson), Acta Mathematica.
 210 (2013), no. 1, pp. 1-29.

 - A Boolean action of C(M,U(1))C(M,U(1)) without a spatial model and a re-examination of the Cameron-Martin Theorem (Solecki, Slawomir), J. Funct.
 Anal.
 263 (2012), no. 10, pp. 3224–3234.